Frequently Asked Questions

 Programs are offered year-round.
 Once MESA approves your application, you may begin training whenever a suitable Host placement is available and invites you to train with them, however the application process is competitive and it may take several months to secure a Host placement.
 Training dates vary by placement—some Hosts have positions available year-round, while others may only host during their busiest seasons, such as between March/April and October/November.

-Upon approval, MESA will activate your application to share with our Host network.
-If a Host chooses your application, MESA will share their invitation, Host Application, and detailed Training Plan with you.
-You must carefully review all information provided, and either accept the invitation, or if the conditions do not meet your personal training objectives, inform MESA so that we may continue to seek the right match.
+Upon MESA’s approval of your SAGE application, MESA will share your application with our Host network.
+If a Host chooses your application, MESA will then notify you and share the Host’s Application & detailed Training Plan with you.
+You must carefully review all information provided.
+You may either accept the invitation and return your signed Agreement to MESA, or if the conditions do not meet your personal training objectives, inform MESA so that we may continue to seek the right match.
+If you accept the Host invitation, you will sign and return MESA’s Steward Agreement and pay your $550 SAGE program deposit.
+MESA will then confirm the placement, issue your J1 visa documents, and send you the additional information needed to prepare for and schedule your U.S. Embassy interview.

 Yes!
 We know you’re eager to secure your U.S. Host assignment, but the waiting/selection process can take months.
 Confirmed program candidates are welcome to research U.S. placements on their own.
 A great resource that lists sustainable farm internships is called “Sustainable Farming Internships and Apprenticeships“.
 You can use their searchable web site, located here: